'This is a crucial decision' - Dodson on Townsend

 "It's something you'd expect me, as CEO, to do a huge amount of work on - and we've been doing that work since last autumn.
 We're now at the closing stages."

-Dodson has sounded out a number of coaches across the world about the possibility of succeeding the former British and Irish Lions player after this year's World Cup, with Auckland Blues' Leon MacDonald among those he has spoken to.
+Dodson has sounded out a number of coaches across the world about the possibility of succeeding the former British and Irish Lions player after this year's World Cup, with Auckland Blues' Leon MacDonald among those to whom he has spoken.

 "We've had a process this time - which Gregor has been aware of - looking at what is the right voice to take us forward from 2023 onwards," said Dodson.